2025 Canadian wildfires: Nova Scotia

 Smoke from the Long Lake wildfires complex of Annapolis County seen from Middleton, Nova Scotia, on August 24, 2025.

 A forest fire near Musquodoboit Harbour forced the evacuation of about 100 homes the afternoon of June 22, though some were allowed to return later in the day as fires stabilized.

 By the end of July, the entire province was experiencing drought conditions, ranging from "abnormally dry" in some areas to severe drought (normally a one-in-ten-years event) in Annapolis Valley, Cumberland County, Cape Breton, and central Nova Scotia.
 The province did not see significant rain from the beginning of June onwards.
-Citing extreme fire risk, the province instituted a ban on hiking, camping, fishing, and using vehicles such as all-terrain vehicles on all provincial Crown lands on August 5, which is set to last until October 15 or weather conditions improve.
+Citing extreme fire risk, the province instituted a ban on hiking, camping, fishing, and using vehicles such as all-terrain vehicles on all provincial Crown lands on August 5, which was set to last until October 15 or weather conditions improve.
 Similar bans were imposed in 2001, 2006, and 2023, and the Department of Natural Resources stated that since almost all wildfires in the province are from human activity, the ban was justified.
 The government faced some pushback on the ban as too onerous, or being overly punitive rather than addressing the problems of climate change.
 To challenge the ban in court, a former candidate for the People's Party of Canada recorded himself deliberately violating it by hiking in a forest in Cape Breton, and receiving a $28,872.50 fine.
+The ban was lifted in phases, beginning on August 29, and finally in Annapolis County on October 15.

 Fire broke out in a wooded area near Bayers Lake, immediately west of Halifax on August 12.
 A helicopter and four tanker planes were dispatched to as several roads were closed; nearby businesses as well as the Bayers Lake Community Outpatient Centre were evacuated.
 Smoke from the fire was visible from the west end of Halifax.
 Water bombing operations were temporarily paused that evening because of an unauthorized drone.
 The fire was later confirmed to have been human-caused after crews found an open fire in the area.
 The fire was contained and the evacuation orders were lifted on August 14.